paipedata/php-client/README.md

 ## Usage

 Firstly get instantiate a client then get a service from it.
-In this example, we're going to use:
+In this example, we're going to use the config:

 - `aaaUrl` the AAA endpoint as `https://aaa.febacapital.com`
 - `appKey` the app key as `app-key`